fpjohnston/TECO-64/doc/glossary.md

 A search (S) or search and replace (FS) command that is preceded by a double colon (::).
 This indicates that the search must match the characters immediately following the current pointer position.
-If these characters do not match, no further searching is performed and the text buffer pointer does not move.
+If these characters do not match, no further searching is performed and the edit buffer pointer does not move.

 **Argument pair**